 The ability to photograph the Milky Way isn't new or that hard to do.
 It would help if you had the right set of tools and some time.
 This desire is only a recent obsession.
 It all began when I took my ten-year-old son to the beach.
 We viewed Jupiter and Venus hanging low in the sky.
 He held my hand as we looked up.

-When I was born in '69, it was towards the end of space exploration's golden age of space exploration.
+When I was born in '69, it was towards the end of the golden age of space exploration.
 Men were still walking on the moon when I was a toddler.
-While my son has been growing up in exciting times, I'm not sure If I'll be able to show the wonder and hope I felt when I was ten gazing up at the moon.
+While my son has been growing up in exciting times, I'm not sure he has the same wonder and hope I felt when I was ten gazing up at the moon.

-So, I drag him to the middle of these dark places where light pollution hasn't quite reached yet, far from the cities.
-There he can see space, the planets, moons, meteors, and the center of our cosmic galactic home.
-I make photos so that he will have recordings of these moments of us staring into space.
-I am hoping to show him my sense of the Cosmic Perspective.
+I take photos of the night sky so that he will have recordings of our place in the universe.
+I hope to show him my sense of the Cosmic Perspective.
 I hope to inspire him to go where no one has gone before.
-In the end, I hope I've given him a good start for his dreams.
+In the end, I hope I've given him a good start on his dreams.

 The image is available for print; please click here for details.